 Other backgrounds may also be acceptable, according to the student preparation in quantitative subjects and on motivation to attend to the course.

-The Suitable candidates will be invited to an interview and/or to an admission test to assess their preparation.
+The Suitable candidates will be invited to an interview to assess their preparation.

 What advice do you have for writing the statement of purpose?